-Investments: As of May 28, 2022, we had \$5.0 million invested in a Certificate of Deposit (CD), which will mature in less than twelve months.
-As of May 29, 2021, we had no investments, as we liquidated our investments in the fourth quarter of fiscal 2021.
+Investments: We liquidated our investments during the third quarter and accordingly had no investments at the end of fiscal 2023.
+As of May 28, 2022, we had \$5.0 million invested in a Certificate of Deposit (level 1 classification), which matured in less than twelve months.